metrics-js/process/README.md

 ## Description

-This module collect different process and system metrics on a scheduled frequenzy.
+This module collects different process and system metrics on a scheduled frequency.
 The module is a readable stream which each metrics is emitted on as an metric object on each schedule.

 The stream of metrics can be piped into ex the [@metrics/client](https://github.com/metrics-js/client)